 Branch Out! is presented by the Berkeley Public Library and co-sponsored by

-See our FULL CALENDAR of FREE events and activities to inspire all ages, including after-hour concerts, author talks, art shows, 'pop-up' libraries, family activities, writing workshops, computer, small business and bicycle maintenance classes, toddler and tot multilingual playtime, and much more.
+See our after-hour concerts, author talks, art shows, 'pop-up' libraries, family activities, writing workshops, computer, small business and bicycle maintenance classes, toddler and tot multilingual playtime, and much more.
 Printed guides to Branch Out celebration events and activities are available in all the libraries and downloadable here.

 HIGHLIGHTS of Branch Out!
 Celebrating our 21st Century Library System in Berkeley include:

 Photo, Film and Audio students from The Art Institute of California– San Francisco present new work characterized by inspired creativity and technical polish.All genres of work will be shown including fashion and journalistic photos, documentary and fiction films, and music that spans electronica to symphoic.
 Evening includes food, a photobooth and art activities for kids!

 All-ages are welcome and no dance experience necessary at this fun family event.
 Join caller Mavis McGaugh, fiddler Anne Goess and keyboardist Debra Tayleur for dancing or just listening.
 Complimentary Refreshments provided by Top Dog.